 Every year each person makes 10 of the same ornaments.
 Then we get together around Thanksgiving and we swap.

-So everyone will leave with 10 different ornaments made from people they love!
+So everyone will leave with 10 different ornaments made by people they love!

 We have been doing this for over 20 years, and my Christmas tree only has handmade ornaments hanging on it.